rrad0812/mydocs/git/03 Git cheat-sheet.md

 On the other hand, the `staging area`, also known as the `index`, serves as an intermediary space between the working directory and the repository.
 It acts as a checkpoint where you can selectively organize changes before they are committed to the repository's history.
 This allows you to prepare a set of changes that are logically related, ensuring that each commit is meaningful and coherent.

 The commands below will facilitate the management of changes between the working directory and the staging area.
 They enable you to add files to the staging area, remove them, or modify the existing ones, giving you control over what will be included in the next commit.
 By using these commands, you can ensure that only the intended updates are committed, making your project's history clear and organized.
 This process is essential for maintaining a clean and understandable history, as it allows you to track the evolution of your project with precision and clarity.

  Commands | Description
 ----------|-------------------------------------------------------------------------
-git checkout . | The `git checkout .`  command discards all changes in the `working directory`, reverting files to their last committed state.This command is useful for quickly undoing local modifications and restoring the working directory to a clean state.
+`git checkout` | The `git checkout` command discards all changes in the `working directory`, reverting files to their last committed state.This command is useful for quickly undoing local modifications and restoring the working directory to a clean state.
 `git reset -p` | The `git reset -p`  command allows you to interactively reset changes in the working directory.
 It provides a way to selectively undo modifications, giving you fine-grained control over which changes to keep or discard.
 `git add <file>` | The `git add <file>`  command adds a specific file to the staging area in Git.
 This prepares the file for inclusion in the next commit, allowing you to selectively choose which changes to include in your version history.
 `git add -p` | Allows you to interactively stage changes from your working directory by breaking them into chunks (hunks), enabling you to review and selectively add parts of the changes to the index before committing.